MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/add-users.md

+---
+title: Add users to the organization directory in Kaizala ms.author: chucked
+author: chuckedmonson
+manager: serdars
+ms.audience: Admin
+ms.date: 05/01/2019
+ms.topic: article
+ms.service: Kaizala
+ms.custom: Kaizala
+ms.reviewer: nitinjms2
+localization_priority: Normal
+search.appverid:
+- MET150
+- MOE150
+- MED150
+- MBS150
+ms.assetid:
+description: Learn how to create or add users to the organization directory in Kaizala.
+---

-# Add user to Directory
+# Add users to the organization directory in Kaizala

-Before you can send instant messages, pictures, and documents, or setup a new poll or survey, you'll have to add/create Kaizala users in your Organization.
+Before you can send instant messages, pictures, and documents, or set up a new poll or survey, you'll have to create or add Kaizala users in your organization.
 You can add users individually or in bulk.
-For managing users in groups, check out [Kaizala groups](groups.md).
+For managing users in groups, see [Kaizala groups](groups.md).

-Organization Admin(s) can create/add new users in Organization Directory networks.
-However, users when added by group admin(s) in any Org group(s) also become a part of Organization Directory.
+Organization admins can create or add new users in organization directory networks.
+However, users when added by a group admin in any organization group also become a part of the organization directory.

-User can be added to 'Employee' network in any of the following ways:
+Users can be added to the Employee network in any of the following ways:

-* Users added by an organization admin as Employees, either in bulk or individually
+- Users added by an organization admin as Employees, either in bulk or individually
-* Users synced automatically from Azure Active Directory (Azure AD)
+- Users synced automatically from Azure Active Directory (Azure AD)
-* Users who have signed in to their Kaizala mobile app using an Office 365 account
+- Users who have signed in to their Kaizala mobile app using an Office 365 account

-Similarly, users can be added to 'Others' network:
+Similarly, users can be added to the Others network:

-* Non-employee users added by a group admin to their organization groups
+- Non-employee users added by a group admin to their organization groups
-* Users added by an organization admin as Others, either in bulk or individually
+- Users added by an organization admin as Others, either in bulk or individually

-However tenant admin(s) can always move a user between network(s)
+However, tenant admins can always move a user between networks.

 ## Add users in bulk to your organization directory

-If you want to add several users at once, you can do so using **Import Users** option.
+If you want to add several users at once, you can do so using the **Import Users** option.

-- Click **Directory** \.
-Open 'Employee' or 'Others' network tab
+1. Select **Directory** \.
+Open **Employee** or **Others** network tab.
-- Select **Import Users**
+2. Select **Import Users**

-- On the **Import Users** dialog, download the CSV template.[Add several users at the same time to Office 365 - Admin Help](https://support.office.com/article/1f5767ed-e717-4f24-969c-6ea9d412ca88#__toc316652088).
+3. On the **Import Users** dialog box, download the CSV template.
+See how to [add several users at the same time to Office 365](https://support.office.com/article/1f5767ed-e717-4f24-969c-6ea9d412ca88#__toc316652088).

-- Follow the template to add your users and their phone numbers to Kaizala.
+4. Follow the template to add your users and their phone numbers to Kaizala.
 Save the file in .csv format.

-- Click **Select a File** and choose the file you saved above.
-Finally click **Upload**.
+5. Select **Select a File**, and choose the file you previously saved.
+Finally, select **Upload**.

-- On the **Upload Users History** page, you can check the status of the uploaded file.
-Click **Refresh** to get the latest status.
-If the status is **Completed**, you can find the updated user list under the earlier selected network - Employee or Others.
+6. On the **Upload Users History** page, you can check the status of the uploaded file.
+Select **Refresh** to get the latest status.
+If the status is **Completed**, you can find the updated user list under the earlier selected network – Employee or Others.

 > [!NOTE]
 > You can update info for an existing user by re-uploading the file with updated data for that user.

 ## Find history of all user upload operations

-- Click **Directory**.
-Then select **View csv import history** from the drop-down.
+1. Select **Directory**.
+Then select **View csv import history** from the drop-down list.
-- On the **View Import History** page, you can find a list of all user upload operations.
-Each list item has the following info:
+2. On the **View Import History** page, you can find a list of all user upload operations.
+Each list item has the following information:
    - **File Name**
    - **Uploaded by**
    - **Date** - timestamp when the file was uploaded.
    - **Status** of the uploaded file.
-This can be one of the following values :
+This can be one of the following values:
      - **Processing** - the file has been sent for processing and hasn't been uploaded yet.
      - **Completed** - the file has either been successfully uploaded, or partially uploaded  due to some errors.
      - **Failed** - the file hasn't been uploaded successfully.
 Download the error log file for the upload to check out any issues.

-  - **Download** - clicking the icon downloads the originally uploaded file.
+   - **Download** - click the icon to download the originally uploaded file.

 ## Export users' data for your organization

-- Click **Directory** \> **Export Users**.
+1. Select **Directory** \> **Export Users**.
 Then select **Create New Request**.

-- On the **Export History** page, you can check the status of the export request.
-Click **Refresh** to get the latest status.
-If the status is Completed, you can download the requested file by clicking on the download icon beside the specific request.
+2. On the **Export History** page, you can check the status of the export request.
+Select **Refresh** to get the latest status.
+If the status is **Completed**, you can download the requested file by clicking the download icon beside the specific request.

 ## Find history of all export users operation

-- Click **Directory** \> **Export Users**.
+1. Select **Directory** \> **Export Users**.
 Then select **View Export History**.

-- On the **Export History** page, you can find a list of all user upload operations.
-Each list-item has following info
+2. On the **Export History** page, you can find a list of all user upload operations.
+Each list item has following information:

-  - File Name
+   - **File Name**

-  - Exported by
+   - **Exported by**

-  - Date - timestamp when the file was uploaded.
+   - **Date** - timestamp when the file was uploaded.
    - **Status** of the exported file.
-This can be one of the following values :
+This can be one of the following values:
      - **Queued** - the request has been queued.
      - **Completed** - the file has either been successfully exported, or partially exported due to some errors.
      - **Failed** - the file wasn't exported successfully.
 Download the error log file for the upload to check out any issues.
    - **Download** - Clicking the icon downloads the requested export file.

 ## Find a detailed view of user's profile in the organization

 To find a detailed view of a user's profile:

-- Click **Directory**.
+1. Select **Directory**.
 Then select a user from the user list for your organization.

-- Click on the user to see user's details.
+2. Select the user to see the user's details.